ROCm/rocSOLVER/docs/reference/helpers.rst

 .. _helpers:

 *****************************************************
-rocSOLVER Library and Logging Functions
+rocSOLVER library and logging functions
 *****************************************************

 These are helper functions that retrieve information and control some functions of the library.